This Saturday, May 6: #SQLSaturday #SQLSatNYC #SQLFamily

 #SQL101: Raising awareness of SQL injection

-I don’t think there’s an experienced web developer or DBA who isn’t familiar with the classic “Bobby Tables” XKCD cartoon above.
-Just about any time you mention “Bobby Tables” to most experienced IT people, (s)he will immediately know to whom you are referring.
-Most experienced web developers and DBAs are aware of SQL injection and will take steps to ensure that it’s addressed.
-Grant Fritchey has a presentation about SQL injection (you can view and download his slide deck here) in which he’s not shy about his desire to “kill Bobby Tables.”
-I’ve seen him present it at SQL Saturday, and I highly recommend it.
+(Image credit: XKCD.com) I don't think there's an experienced web developer or DBA who isn't familiar with the classic "Bobby Tables" XKCD cartoon above.
+Just about any time you mention "Bobby Tables" to most experienced IT people, (s)he will immediately know to whom you are referring.
+Most experienced web developers and DBAs are aware of … Continue reading #SQL101: Raising awareness of SQL injection

 Communication lessons from air disasters

-I’ve always had a morbid fascination for air disasters.
-(Don’t ask me why; I have no idea.)
-I’m fascinated by shows such as Air Disasters, Why Planes Crash, and Mayday: Air Disasters.
-Whenever I hear about a plane going down, I’ll start thinking about what happened, clues, what might have caused it, and so on.
-There are times when I think I should have gotten a job with the NTSB.
+I've always had a morbid fascination for air disasters.
+(Don't ask me why; I have no idea.)
+I'm fascinated by shows such as Air Disasters, Why Planes Crash, and Mayday: Air Disasters.
+Whenever I hear about a plane going down, I'll start thinking about what happened, clues, what might have caused it, and so on. … Continue reading Communication lessons from air disasters

 Expect the Unexpected with DiRT